Algebraicity of Artin--Hasse--Weil L-series over global function fields

 In the context of the L-function $ L\br{A, \tau, s} $ of an abelian variety $ A $ over a number field $ K $ twisted by an Artin representation $ \tau $ over $ K $, which appear in equivariant refinements of the Birch--Swinnerton-Dyer conjecture \cite[Conjecture 3.3]{BC24}, Deligne's period conjecture translates to a statement on the algebraicity and Galois equivariance of $ L\br{A, \tau, 1} $ normalised by periods \cite[Proposition 4.3.8]{Eva21}.
 This remains largely open in general, but the case of an elliptic curve over $ \QQ $ twisted by Artin representations that factor through a false Tate curve extension, such as the trivial representation and primitive Dirichlet characters, is a consequence of the modularity theorem \cite[Theorem 4.2]{BD07}.

-When $ A $ is an abelian variety over a global function field $ K $, it is known that $ L\br{A, \tau, s} $ is already a rational function as a formal consequence of the Grothendieck--Lefschetz trace formula, so the aforementioned normalisations by periods are unnecessary.
+When $ A $ is an abelian variety over a global function field $ K $, the works of Grothendieck \cite[Theorem 5.1]{Gro95} and Deligne \cite[Theorem 9.3]{Del73} show that $ L\br{A, \tau, s} $ is already a rational function satisfying a globally compatible functional equation, so that the aforementioned normalisations by periods are unnecessary.
 This paper presents a short proof of the analogue of Deligne's period conjecture in this context, which is stated in Theorem \ref{thm:hasseweil}.
 To this end, some notational conventions for the formalism of $ \ell $-adic representations over local fields and global function fields will first be established.
 Throughout, $ \ell $ will be a fixed prime of $ \QQ $, and $ V_\ell $ will be a finite-dimensional vector space over a finite extension of $ \QQ_\ell $, whose choice will not be essential.

 \begin{notation} Let $ F $ be a non-archimedean local field with residue characteristic $ p $.
 Let $ I_F $ denote the inertia subgroup of its Weil group $ W_F $, and let $ \Fr_F $ denote the inverse of any choice of Frobenius element in $ W_F $.
-For $ \ell \ne p $, an \emph{$ \ell $-adic representation over $ F $} is a continuous homomorphism $ \rho : W_F \to \GL\br{V_\ell} $, and its \emph{Euler factor} is the inverse characteristic polynomial
+For $ \ell \ne p $, an \emph{$ \ell $-adic representation over $ F $} is a continuous homomorphism $ \rho : W_F \to \GL\br{V_\ell} $.
+Its \emph{Euler factor} is the inverse characteristic polynomial

 where $ \rho^{I_F} $ is the subrepresentation of $ \rho $ invariant under $ I_F $.